is the sudden loss of kidney function. Kidneys clean waste from the blood and manage the balance of fluid in the body.

 and bladder tumor

-Many people do not have any symptoms, but symptoms can include the following: Less frequent urinationSwelling throughout the bodyDark-colored urineTirednessConfusionNausea or vomitingMuscle weakness or muscle crampsNo appetiteMetallic taste
+Most people do not have symptoms.
+In those that have them acute renal failure may cause: Less frequent urinationSwelling throughout the bodyDark-colored urineFatigueConfusionNausea or vomitingMuscle weakness or muscle crampsNo appetiteMetallic taste

 In severe cases,

-To help reduce your chance of acute kidney failure, take the following steps: Get a physical every year that includes a urine test to monitor your kidney health.Drink water and other fluids to stay hydrated.Don't take drugs or other substances that can damage your kidneys.
-Check with your doctor to find out about the potential side effects of any medications you are taking.People at risk for chronic kidney disease should get more frequent check-ups at their doctor's office.
+To help reduce your chance of acute kidney failure: Get a physical every year that includes a urine test to monitor your kidney health.Drink water and other fluids to stay hydrated.Don't take drugs or other substances that can damage your kidneys.
+Ask about the side effects of any medications you are taking.People at risk for chronic kidney disease should get more frequent check-ups at their doctor's office.

 Hilton R. Acute renal failure.